-Reservations are highly recommended because we have limited class sizes.
+Reservations are highly recommended because we have extremely limited class sizes.
 Drop-ins are welcome to take class ONLY if it is not already full.
 To make a reservation, visit our online class schedule or call one of our studios.

 - Can a reserved class be canceled?

 Yes, you can cancel classes online or by calling our studio during normal business hours.
 All reservations must be canceled 12 hours prior to the start of class.
 Canceling outside of this window will result in that class being deducted from your existing package.
 Or, if you hold a monthly unlimited membership, you will be charged a cancellation fee of $15.
 Please contact us in the event of a special circumstance.
 From time to time, we may reserve the right to waive the cancellation fee.

 We do.
 Our standard private lesson rate is $75.00, but we can provide a discounted rate with a package of sessions.
 If you are interested in scheduling a private before diving into our group classes, just email our studio manager at firstname.lastname@example.org